open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 See [(#1744)](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/issues/1744).

-Therefore, we advise executing `dotnet build` before instrumenting the terminal session or calling it in a seperate terminal session.
+Therefore, we advise executing `dotnet build` before instrumenting the terminal session or calling it in a separate terminal session.

 ## Assembly version conflicts